How to Place a Baby for Adoption in Arizona

 Every decision throughout the adoption process is made by you.
 As one of the leading adoption agencies in the United States, American Adoptions is here to educate you about your options and help make your plan happen in Arizona.

-3. Choose the Adoptive Family
+Step 3: Choose the Adoptive Family

 Many pregnant women considering adoption in AZ worry that choosing an adoptive family will be difficult, but most find it to be a reassuring stage of the adoption process.
 Many women find that when they see the “right” family’s adoption profile, they feel more at ease with their adoption decision.

-Every adoptive family with American Adoptions is:
+Every adoptive family with American Adoptions:

-Fully committed to adoption and is excited and ready to raise a child
+Is fully committed to adoption and is excited and ready to raise a child

-Excited to get to know you and have a relationship with you through phone calls, email and more, both before and after the adoption is finalized, to whatever extent you are comfortable with
+Is excited to get to know you and have a relationship with you through phone calls, email and more, both before and after the adoption is finalized, to whatever extent you are comfortable with

 Here’s how you find the right adoptive parents when you’re putting your baby up for adoption in Arizona: